 LIPA and PSEG Long Island recognize that effective implementation plans must remain flexible enough to evolve and improve as implementation efforts and circumstances may require.
-We will continue to collaborate with DPS, evaluate each completed plan, incorporate lessons-learned from implementation efforts, and modify as necessary.
-Any material modifications will be reported to the Board of Trustees and DPS.
+We will continue to collaborate with DPS staff to evaluate each implementation plan, incorporate lessons-learned from ongoing implementation efforts, and modify plans as necessary.
+Any modifications will be reported to the Board of Trustees and DPS as they arise.

-The findings and recommendations in the management audit represent an opportunity to focus efforts on continuous improvements to benefit our customers.
-The leadership of both organizations are committed to the successful implementation of each recommendation.
+LIPA and PSEG Long Island recognize that the findings and recommendations in the management audit represent an opportunity to focus efforts on continuous improvements to benefit our customers.
+The leadership of both organizations are committed to the successful implementation of each of the recommendations.